iar28/Genome_annotation/README.md

 # Genome_annotation
 # Scripts for genome annotation

 This repository contains the instructions and scripts for annotating a genome based on the Braker2 pipeline.
 For more information about Braker2 and the tutorial you can log into: https://bioinformaticsworkbook.org/dataAnalysis/GenomeAnnotation/Intro_to_Braker2.html#gsc.tab=0

 # Requirements:

-Make sure you have installed the following packages using conda (with their dependencies):
+Make sure you have installed the following packages using conda (with their dependencies): bbmap, fastqc, repeatmasker, repeatmodeler,

-#bbmap
-#fastqc
-#repeatmasker
-#repeatmodeler
 ...